maikelthedev/maikeldotuk.github.io/_drafts/_posts/i-need-to-buy-time.md

 * As mentioned we paid the water, exactly 299 pounds, my share is 150.
 * I checked all options and exception to reduce the council tax, the, **by far**, most expensive bill of all.
 And I didn't find any loophole or reason for a discount.
 That is a 1400 pound annual bill that needs to be paid.
 700 pounds per head.

 What I'm trying to do is to pay all the bills now so all my flat expenses are reduced to the 775 pounds of rent.
+Anyway moving on.

+### I need to buy time

+I haven't touched a book project related nor module related this entire weekend.
+I don't like playing catching-up.
+I need to organise better, and not only for university work but for many tasks I need to get started that I am just postponing again and again and again let alone my social life becoming basically nonexistent.